hdralexandru/Khit/README.md

 # Khit

-Khit is an annotation processor that helps you when reading table (_excels, calculator_) files.
+Khit is an annotation processor that helps you read table files(_Microsoft Excels, OpenOffice Calculator_).
 It is a wrapper over the native SDKs that each platforms offers.

 # How to

-To get started, simply annotated a class with `@Page`.
+To get started, simply annotate a class with `@Page`.
 This will tell Khit to generate and adapter for this class.

 Next, annotate each member with `@Key` and give the name of the column where the value is.